-- 1.1.1 Thistle Wind Partners (hereafter referred to as 'TWP') have been awarded two offshore wind (OWF) project sites located off the east coast of Scotland (i.e. Cluaran Ear-Thuath within the NE2 plan option area and Cluaran Deas Ear within the E3 plan option area) as part of the ScotWind seabed leasing round (Figure 1.1 and Figure 1.2).
-Cluaran Ear-Thuath is located approximately 33 km off the east coast of Orkney and Cluaran Deas Ear approximately 47 km off the coast of Aberdeenshire.
-The water depths across the two OWF array areas vary between 50 and 100 metres. - 1.1.2 Following TWP's award of the two sites in the ScotWind leasing round in January 2022, geophysical surveys are due to commence in March 2023. - 1.1.3 Noise from the geophysical survey equipment is readily transmitted underwater and there is potential for sound emissions from the survey to affect marine mammals and fish.
-As there is potential for European Protected Species (EPS) and basking shark to be disturbed by the proposed geophysical survey, this EPS and basking shark assessment and EPS licence applications are required.
+- 1.1.1 Thistle Wind Partners (hereafter referred to as 'TWP') have been awarded leases to develop two offshore wind (OWF) project sites located off the east coast of Scotland (i.e. Cluaran Ear-Thuath within the NE2 plan option area and Cluaran Deas Ear within the E3 plan option area) as part of the ScotWind seabed leasing round (Figure 0.1 and Figure 0.2).
+Cluaran Ear-Thuath is located approximately 33 km off the east coast of Orkney and Cluaran Deas Ear lies approximately 47 km off the coast of Aberdeenshire.
+There are two proposed Export Cable (EXC) route options for Cluaran Ear-Thuath (Sinclair's Bay North and offshore to NE3) and one proposed cable route for Cluaran Deas Ear (Benholm).
+The survey areas for the proposed cable routes are illustrated in Figure 0.1 and Figure 0.2. - 1.1.2 Following TWP's award of the two sites in the ScotWind leasing round in January 2022, geophysical surveys of the export cable corridors are due to commence early May 2023, with the export cable corridor survey for Cluaran Ear-Thuath (NE2) being undertaken first. - 1.1.3 Noise from the geophysical survey equipment is readily transmitted underwater and there is potential for sound emissions from the survey to affect marine mammals and fish.
+As there is potential for European Protected Species (EPS) and basking shark to be disturbed by the proposed geophysical survey, this EPS and basking shark risk assessment is required to accompany the submission of an application for an EPS licence and a basking shark licence. - 1.1.4 This document follows on from previous EPS licence applications submitted on 2nd February 2023 concerning the Cluaran Ear-Thuath (NE2) and Cluaran Deas Ear (E3) array areas only.
+This document supports the applications relating to the geophysical surveys of the Cluaran Ear-Thuath (NE2) and Cluaran Deas Ear (E3) export cable corridors only.

-1.2 Purpose of this document
+Purpose of this document

-- 1.2.1 This Supporting Information Document provides a summary of the legislative context with respect to EPS and basking shark (Section 1.3), an overview of the licensable operations that will be undertaken as part of the Cluaran Ear-Thuath and Cluaran Deas Ear geophysical surveys (Section 1.4), and the relevant EPS that have been identified within the operational area (Section 3). - 1.2.2 This document provides evidence to inform considerations relevant to the three EPS Licence tests: "Overriding Public Interest" (see Section 4.1) and "No Satisfactory Alternatives" tests (see Section 4.2).
-This document also informs consideration of the "Favourable Conservation Status" test (see Section 4.3).
-These are defined and discussed in Section 1.3 below.
+- 1.1.5 This Supporting Information Document provides a summary of the legislative context with respect to EPS and basking shark (Section 0), an overview of the licensable operations that will be undertaken as part of the Cluaran Ear-Thuath and Cluaran Deas Ear geophysical surveys (Section 0), and the relevant EPS that have been identified within the export cable corridors (Section 0). - 1.1.6 This document provides evidence to inform considerations relevant to the three EPS Licence tests: "Overriding Public Interest" test (see Section 0), "No Satisfactory Alternatives" tests (see Section 0) and the "Favourable Conservation Status" test (see Section 0).
+These are defined and discussed in Section 0 below.

-1.3 Legislative Context
+Legislative Context